indiana-university/rivet-docs/content/components/navigation/breadcrumb.md

 description: A navigation component that indicates the user's current location in the nav hierarchy
 status: "Beta"
 ---
-## When to use
-Use breadcrumbs when your application has multiple levels in the navigation hierarchy.
-Breadcrumbs can help users navigate quickly between these levels.

-## When to consider something else
-Avoid using the breadcrumb nav when your application only has one level of navigation.

 ## Default breadcrumb
 {{< example lang="html" >}}<nav role="navigation" aria-label="Breadcrumbs">
     <ol class="rvt-breadcrumbs">